Casebdev/sample-spa/readme.txt

 server\sspa-server.js - server side application javascript
-server\package.json - NPM application information file and dependancies server\readme.txt - general information on the SSPA application server\sspa-changelog.txt - development history log of the SSPA application server\database-structure.txt - information on the database used by the application
+server\package.json - NPM application information file and dependancies server\database-structure.txt - information on the database used by the application

 MySQL Database Structure
 ------------------------
-See the file database-structure.txt for details
+See the file server\database-structure.txt for details

 Server Executable